Ephesians

-In typical fashion Paul the apostle concludes his letter with a practical exhortation on Godly living.
-In 4:17-5:20 he deals with practical righteousness and in 5:21-6:9 he deals with the issue of relationships.
-In the section before us, 5:3-14, he encourages his readers to move from darkness to light, from immorality to morality.
+In typical fashion, Paul the apostle concludes his letter with a practical exhortation on Godly living.
+In the passage before us he encourages his readers to move from darkness to light, from immorality to morality.

 v3.
 Paul begins by warning his readers of sexual immorality.
 "No one should ever have a reason to talk about any of you ever doing such things."

 v4.
-As for conversation, foul language, "foolish talk" (possibly "dirty talk"), and sexual innuendoes (dirty jokes), should also be avoided.
+As for conversation, avoid foul language, "foolish talk" (possibly "dirty talk"), and sexual innuendoes (dirty jokes).
 It would be better to talk about all we owe to God.

-v5.
+v5-6.
 Paul states that those who live such evil lives have no place in the kingdom, cf. 1Cor.6:9-11.
-He is not saying that a believer who slips and falls into sin is barred from the kingdom, but rather that those who actively pursue sin cannot claim to stand with Christ and thus be part of the kingdom of God.
+He is not saying that a believer who slips and falls into sin is barred from the kingdom, but rather that a believer should not imitate the behavior of those who have no part in the kingdom of God.
+Paul's point is that as believers, we are a new person in Jesus, and as such we must strive not to live like the old person, the old person who had no place in the kingdom of God and for whom divine wrath was inevitable.

 v7.
 Believers must not participate in evil-living.
 There is nothing evil in associating with sinners; the problem is joining in with their sin.

 v8.
-Paul now develops his practical exhortations using the image of light and darkness.
-His readers were once in darkness, lost and alone, but in Christ they are light, therefore they should live as light.
+Paul now develops his practical exhortation by using the image of light and darkness.
+His readers were once in darkness, lost and alone, but in Christ they are light, therefore they should live as children of the light.

 v9.
 The natural produce, or "fruit" as Paul calls it, of a child of the light, is Godly behavior.